blentley/ForecastingElectricityDemand/README.md

 + X_train - this is the prepared sequences of predictors for the model.
 + y_train - this is the array of true outcome values that the model will try to predict.
 + batch_size -  this is the size of the data to process in batches within each epoch.
 Using batches will be more efficient than passing single sequences each time.
-+ inputEpochs - this is the number of life-cycles of this neural network, where one iteration passes all data through the network.
++ inputEpochs - this is the number of training iterations of this neural network, where one iteration has passed all data through the network.
-+ validation_split - this is the proportion of the data to be held out for validation purposes.
++ validation_split - this is the proportion of the data to be held out for validation purposes during training.

 ```python